ChangeYourStrings

 2. Fredrik Thordendal, Meshuggah

-Meshuggah's principal guitarist since the band's founding, and one of the first mainstream metal players to commit to 8-string (2005's Catch Thirtythree and onward).
-His Nevborn / Ibanez / Strandberg custom 8-strings run scale lengths up to 29.4 inches, the longest scale in mainstream metal.
+Meshuggah's principal guitarist since the band's founding, and one of the first mainstream metal players to commit to 8-string in the mid-2000s.
+His guitars have spanned Nevborn customs, Ibanez, and Strandberg; the Ibanez Meshuggah signature line (M8M, M80M) runs a 29.4-inch scale, the longest in mainstream metal.
 Tuning is Meshuggah's signature low-F-and-lower territory.
 Custom string sets on the heavier end of the 8-string gauge range.
 His playing technique combines polyrhythmic rhythm figures with unexpected melodic leads.

 See the Thordendal rig page.